nishanths/loofah/README.md

 # loofah

-Generate a 6, 7, or 8-digit 2FA code from a 2FA secret key.
+Generate a 2FA code from a 2FA secret key.

 ## Install